lauraspaghetti/nokia-3410-snake/README.md

-# nokia-3410-snake

-This is a snake mini game, styled as Nokia 3410's was during its glorious era.
+This is a snake mini-game, styled after that of the Nokia 3310 during its glorious era.